indrjo/Hask/1-FP.md

 # Functional programming

-Certainly, one of the first hurdles, if not the first, is the paradigm of programming Haskell embraces: **Functional programming** at its core means building programs by uniquely applying functions to arguments.
+Certainly, one of the first hurdles, if not the first, is the paradigm of programming Haskell embraces: **functional programming** at its core means building programs by uniquely applying functions to arguments.
 A python user, for example, has the *for* and *while* constructs and cannot live without them.
-In contrast, functional programming encourages to use the **recursion**.
+In contrast, functional programming encourages the usage of **recursion**.

-To illustrate both those sides, consider how differently this simple task is faced: for a list of numbers, write a function that returns the sum of its elements.
+For instance, consider how differently this simple task is faced: for a list of numbers, write a function that returns the sum of its elements.
 A python user, for example, finds natural to write this
 ```python
 # There is a variable initialized as 0
 # which is incremented at every step of